 While the Middle East and North Africa have been prominent in media and public debate for decades, the region continues to be presented as an enigma in which modernity cannot hold and where mystery and irrational zealotry rule the day.
-An academic understanding must always find a way around mysteries and enigmata, and in this minor we will therefore address these head-on, dispelling common misunderstandings and oversimplifications.
+An academic understanding must always find a way around mysteries and enigmata, and in this minor we will therefore address these matters head-on, dispelling common misunderstandings and oversimplifications.

-The interdisciplinary minor Middle Eastern Studies is focussed on the cultures and societies of the contemporary Middle East.
+The interdisciplinary minor Middle Eastern Studies is focused on the cultures and societies of the contemporary Middle East.
 The region is approached from both a humanities and a social science point of view and discusses the Middle East in its cultural, social and political complexity.
 The minor starts off with The Middle East: History, Politics and Economy after which the student chooses electives in either the area of cultural history or in the area of politics and society.

 For more information about the minor programme, see the course catalogue.